 22. Companies should establish rules obliging directors to report and, if necessary, resign in any cases that may jeopardise the company's credit and reputation.
-In particular, directors should be obliged to inform the board of any criminal proceedings brough against them and the subsequent development of the proceedings. as possible and, in view of • , decide whether o r not the director sho board should study the case a could remain in office.
-A reason Complies [X] Partial compliance [] Explanation [] 23. may go against corporate t and other director s not affected by the oposed decision submitted to t e potential conflict of interest s oard. • pressed serious reservations, t e letter contemplated in the fo This recommendation also affects the secretary of th e board, even if the ey are not a director.
-Complies [] Partial compliance [1 Explanation [] Not applicable [X] 24. reasons in a letter sent to gardless of whethe m of office, they should explain Complies [X] Partial compliance [] Explanation [] Not applicable [] 25.
+In particular, directors should be obliged to inform the board of any criminal proceedings brought against them and the subsequent development of the proceedings.
+If a director is prosecuted or tried for any of the offences contemplated in company law, the board should study the case as soon as possible and, in view of the specific circumstances, decide whether or not the director should remain in office.
+A reasoned account should be included in the Annual Corporate Governance Report.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 23. may go against corporate t and other director s not affected by the oposed decision submitted to t e potential conflict of interest s oard. • pressed serious reservations, t e letter contemplated in the fo This recommendation also affects the secretary of th e board, even if the ey are not a director.
+Complies [ ] Partial compliance [ 1 Explanation [ ] Not applicable [ X ] 24. reasons in a letter sent to gardless of whethe m of office, they should explain Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 25.
 The nomination committe correctly. e should make sure that no on-executive direct ors have sufficiently availability to perform their du ıties And the regulations of the board should stipulate the e maximum numbe r of directorships tha t may be held by its directors.
-Complies [] Partial compliance [> (] Explanation [] impos fulfilm as to e se on the Directors the obligation nent of each and all of the duties to dedicate to the Company su corresponding to their position. ch attention and time as may be necessary to eximum number of other Directors of Ebro Foods, S.A., it do guarantee the effective and adequa directorships they may hold will be e Regulations of the Board, "Genera te such that ca vailability to be able to duly per • vithin "Conditions to be met by canc e Committee with the candidates be obliga of the offer studying this Recommendation, the Company considers that the principles pursued by the Code of Good Governance in this respect are met with the bligation regarding dedication imposed in Article 32 of the Regulations of the Board and the Policy for Selection of Directors and Diversity in the Composition of the Board of Directors.
-It considers this a complex issue and believes that it is not necessary to establish a maximum number of directorships that may be seld by the Directors in order to achieve this.
+Complies [ ] Partial compliance [ > ( ] Explanation [ ] impos fulfilm as to e se on the Directors the obligation nent of each and all of the duties to dedicate to the Company su corresponding to their position. ch attention and time as may be necessary to eximum number of other Directors of Ebro Foods, S.A., it do guarantee the effective and adequa directorships they may hold will be e Regulations of the Board, "Genera te such that ca andidates must have sufficient a vailability to be able to duly per • vithin "Conditions to be met by canc e Committee with the candidates be obliga of the ubmitting any proposal to the Board of Directors.
+After studying this Recommendation, the Company considers that the principles pursued by the Code of Good Governance in this respect are met with the obligation regarding dedication imposed in Article 32 of the Regulations of the Board and the Policy for Selection of Directors and Diversity in the Composition of the Board of Directors.
+It considers this a complex issue and believes that it is not necessary to establish a maximum number of directorships that may be need by the Directors in order to achieve this.